-In line with the definitions of BHR and CHL above, the cultural heritage existing conditions preliminary review consulted municipal heritage committee resources, historical mapping, Haldimand County Official Plan (Haldimand County Planning & Economic Development Department, 2019), and existing cultural heritage resource assessments for adjacent study areas to the Quarry Landfill and LEWF, including the waste water treatment plant to the south of the Quarry Landfill and the connector project located directly east of the LEWF and Industrial Park.
+In line with the definitions of BHR and CHL above, the cultural heritage existing conditions review consulted municipal heritage committee resources, historical mapping, Haldimand County Official Plan (Haldimand County Planning & Economic Development Department, 2019), and existing cultural heritage resource assessments for adjacent study areas to the Quarry Landfill and LEWF, including the waste water treatment plant to the south of the Quarry Landfill and the connector project located directly east of the LEWF and Industrial Park.
 Heritage Haldimand, the municipal heritage committee, provided a list of cultural heritage resources which are designated under Part IV and Part V of the Ontario Heritage Act or considered culturally significant as places of worship or cemeteries.
 The nearest identified BHR is the Low Residence, a historical building located 2.5 km southeast of the existing Quarry Landfill, which is also owned and maintained by Stelco.
-A preliminary cultural heritage existing conditions review identified no built heritage resources (BHR) or cultural heritage landscapes (CHL) adjacent to or within the vicinity of the Quarry Landfill site, noting a screening checklist will be completed during the EA that could update this preliminary assessment.